The Best Red Velvet Cake

 Instructions

-• Sift all of the dry ingredients (except the beetroot powder) into a bowl and mix, to combine.
+• Sift all of the dry ingredients (except the coloring powder) into a bowl and mix, to combine.

 • In a separate large bowl, lightly cream the butter and then beat the butter and sugar, gradually adding in the eggs.
 Beat until smooth and fluffy.

-• Add the vanilla extract, and the beetroot powder.
+• Add the vanilla extract and the coloring powder.
 I suggest starting with just one teaspoon and then adding more if needed, until you achieve a color you prefer.
 Just be aware that if you add too much, then it can add a hint of flavor.

-• Finally, add the white wine vinegar and mix well.
+• Add the white wine vinegar and mix well.

-• Grease or line a cake tin (8"/20cm) and add the cake batter to it.
+• Grease or line a cake tin (8"/20cm) and add the cake batter.

-• Bake for about 20 minutes at 180ºC/350ºF.
+• Bake for about 30 minutes at 350ºF/180ºC.
 The center of the cake should be a little springy to the touch.
 A toothpick inserted into the center of the cake should also come out dry (crumbly is fine but not wet).

 • Remove the red velvet from the pan and leave to cool down on a wire rack.
-You need it to cool to room temperature before decorating, or else it will cause the coconut whipped cream to melt.
+You need it to cool to room temperature before decorating.

 • Finish off the cake decorations how you'd like.
 Some people like to use leftover red velvet crumbs.
 I love to top with berries, edible flowers, and chocolate heart bonbons.